Best Restaurants in RomeCatarina Belova/Shutterstock.com

 Read More...Address: Via del Gazometro, 54, Rome

-Spirito di VinoIn the heart of Trastevere, Spirito di Vino serves the very true meaning of "slow food".
-In their cavernous wine cellar, they house over 800 bottles of wines, where you will surely find the perfect combination to every dish and take the culinary experience to another level.
+Spirito di VinoIn the heart of the Trastevere neighborhood, Spirito di Vino serves the very true meaning of "slow food".
+In their cavernous wine cellar, they house over 800 bottles of wines, where you'll surely find the perfect combination for every dish and take the culinary experience to another level.

 Read More...Address: Via dei Genovesi, 31A, Rome

-Osteria BarberiniTaking advantage of its location—right in Piazza del Tritone—Osteria Barberini is a family-owned eatery that offers Italian fine cuisine.
-Jazz and swing music in the background, wooden tables, and a simple interior make the dining comfortable and a fave with locals and tourists alike.
+Osteria BarberiniTaking advantage of its location — right in Piazza del Tritone — Osteria Barberini is a family-owned eatery that offers Italian fine cuisine.
+Jazz and swing music in the background, wooden tables, and a simple interior make the dining comfortable and a favorite with locals and tourists alike.

-Refined dishes with black and white truffles made by chef Gabriel are the real stars here but don't miss out on the other innovative yet traditional plates.
-The menu also includes typical Roman dishes (such as ravioli, carbonara, and risotto) and seafood specialities.
+Refined dishes with black and white truffles made by Chef Gabriel are the real stars here but don't miss out on the other innovative yet traditional plates.
+The menu also includes typical Roman dishes, such as ravioli, carbonara, risotto, and seafood specialities.